PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 36 "I think the web can help here" %}}

-If you build a site and experience correctly you can get the best of both worlds and this is whay my talk is all about.
+If you build a site and experience correctly you can get the best of both worlds and this is what my talk is all about.

 {{% /slide %}}